ArmandoII/ArmandoII/README.md

 - 👋 Hi, I’m Mohammad Almohammad Known as ArmandoII
 - 👀 I’m interested in software eningeerin compatitive programing
 - 🌱 I’m currently learning how to write clean code
-- 📫 you can reach me vie email mhammdal1111@gmail.com
+- 📫 you can reach me via email mhammdal1111@gmail.com

 <!---
 ArmandoII/ArmandoII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.